zaeonNineZero/NineZero-Gun-Expansion/README.md

 # NineZero's Gun Expansion
 NineZero's Gun Expansion (NZGE) is an addon mod for MrCrayfish's Gun Mod that adds additional weapons and attachments in an aesthetically simple style.
-These weapons are designed and modeled to fit in with the weapons from the Gun Mod, with a greater level of model detail to make each weapon well-defined and recognizable.
+These weapons are designed and modeled to complement the weapons from the Gun Mod, featuring a greater level of model detail to make each weapon well-defined and recognizable.

 **This is the source code for the 1.19.2 Development Branch, which will not reflect the state of the latest stable build for 1.19.2.** Source code for stable branches of the mod -- including for other versions of Minecraft Java Edition -- can be found in the branch dropdown menu.